giardim/SPACE/src/space-manual/src/examples.md

 # Examples

-So we know that space::sout() works kind of like printf() or std::cout, but how does that effect how we use it?
+We know that space::sout() works kind of like printf() or std::cout, but how does that effect how we use it?
 Well lets imagine that we were just using std::cout to figure out what our data structures look like.
 To print an array with std::cout we need to use a for loop.